 "Do You Need Me To Do Anything?"

-Honestly, you shouldn't need a mom to tell you what needs to be done around your house or for your child.
+need a mom to tell you what needs to be done around your house or for your child.
 That's often adding more stress by making her the de facto manager.
 Say, for example, that your child takes a bottle every night at 6 pm, don't ask if "your partner" needs you to feed the baby.
 Your baby needs to be fed.
 Feed them.

 If you're doing the things you know you should do and you have it under control, then reach out and see if there's anything else you can help your partner with.